AdobeDocs/experience-manager-65.en/help/sites-administering/touch-ui-principal-view.md

 Access Control Entries can be edited by selecting a principal and choosing the ACE that you want to edit.

-For example here we can edit the below entry for **dam-users** by clicking the pencil icon on the right:
+For example,  here you can edit the below entry for **dam-users** by clicking the pencil icon on the right:

 ![Add restriction](assets/image2019-3-21_0-35-39.png)